luanhytran/HyMovieRental/DOCS.md

 Make sure all of your database has these when you work with legacy database (Database First):

-- Primary Keys
+- Every table must have a primary key.
-- Relationships
+- Tables should have relationships.
-- Indexes
+- Put indexes on columns where you filter records on.
+But remember: too many  indexes can have an adverse impact on the performance.
-  - Should use this on column that you use for filter records in your queries.
+- Avoid Entity-Attribute-Value (EAV) pattern.

 Your first point in optimization is fix these issues in your database schema.